FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer

-The main contributions of this paper are: \begin{enumerate} \item Conduct a detailed investigation to understand the computational inefficiencies of the KAT, revealing that the primary performance bottleneck arises not from FLOPs, but from excessive memory traffic caused by inefficient gradient accumulation. \item Propose FlashKAT, which addresses the identified memory bottleneck by leveraging a substantially more efficient gradient accumulation method to speed up training. \item Perform an extensive evaluation of FlashKAT, demonstrating significantly reduced training times and rounding errors from the proposed method. \end{enumerate}
+The main contributions of this paper are: \begin{enumerate} \item Conducting a detailed investigation to understand the computational inefficiencies of KAT, revealing that the primary performance bottleneck arises not from FLOPs, but from suboptimal memory accesses caused by inefficient gradient accumulation. \item Proposing FlashKAT, which addresses the identified memory bottleneck by leveraging a substantially more efficient gradient accumulation method to speed up training. \item Performing an extensive evaluation of FlashKAT, demonstrating significantly reduced training times and rounding errors from the proposed method. \end{enumerate}